vegaprotocol/documentation/docs/tutorials/proposals/volume-discount-program-proposal.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When a volume discount program is enabled, traders can receive discounts on their taker fees.
-The higher their taker volume over the discount program period, the greater the discount traders can receive.
+When a volume discount program is enabled, traders can receive discounts on their fees.
+The higher their taker volume over the discount program's window length, the greater the discount traders can receive.

 The volume discount program needs to be enabled by governance.
 Once it's enabled, both the requirements and the benefits can also be replaced with a new program.